 Now, think of this.
 Can a bird exalt itself because it can fly?
 Or a fish because it can breathe under water?
 Or a race horse because it can run a mile in two minutes?
 The same pattern is true in the spiritual areas as well.

-Romans 9:22-23 What if God, willing to show His wrath, and to make His power known, endures with much longsuffering the vessels of wrath fitted [prepared] for destruction.
-[Oh boy, that is a head-scratcher there.
-Every once in a while He prepares people for destruction.]
-And that He might make known the riches of His glory on the vessels of mercy [us], which He had afore prepared unto glory.
+Romans 9:22-23 What if God, wanting to show His wrath and to make His power known, endured with much longsuffering the vessels of wrath prepared for destruction [Oh boy, that is a head scratcher there.
+Every once in a while He prepares people for destruction.], and that He might make known the riches of His glory on the vessels of mercy [us], which He had prepared beforehand for glory.

 We are prepared beforehand to carry out the works that we do.
 How can we then brag, when it was He who empowered us to be able to do it?
 He created it within us!
 We chose to do it, and that is good—very good.
 That is what we are supposed to do.

-John 3:27 John answered and said, "A man can receive nothing, except it be given to him from heaven."
+John 3:27 John answered and said, "A man can receive nothing unless it has been given to him from heaven."